The Battle of Britain

 THE THREAT OF AN INVASION MYTH

 Even if air superiority had been won by the Luftwaffe over southern England , this would not have resulted in an invasion.
 There is no doubt Hitler had ordered an invasion of England, but Hitler hadn't the slightest idea about how such an invasion of England could take place.
-His ideas were of a grandiose scale and, supported by his high ranking military officers with their campaign over land, the Blitzkreig approach had so far been devastatingly successful.
-Invading across the sea was altogether vastly more problematical - as the D-Day invasions proved when the Germans had virtually no naval support or air support.
+His ideas were of a grandiose scale and, supported by many of his high ranking military officers with their campaign over land, the Blitzkreig approach had so far been devastatingly successful.
+Invading across the sea was altogether vastly more problematical - as the D-Day invasions proved when the Germans had no naval support and virtually no air support.

 DOWDING STOOD HIS GROUND

 Although now a revered figure, and quite rightly I suppose, Winston Churchill got many things wrong in his estimation of what was needed to be done in the early stages of the war.
 ‘Stuffy’ Dowding stood his ground against Churchill, and, he didn’t shy from putting young totally inadequately trained British pilots as ‘cannon fodder’ into the ‘Battle’.
 A WW1 tactic in effect.
 He thought he had no other option than to do this.
 This was a crucial issue, we didn’t lack aircraft, we lacked competent pilots!
 The ‘Battle of Britain’ was fought over less than four months, from the 10th July to the 31st October 1940.